trueos/pcbsd/src-qt5/docs/help.rst

 **The General Forum** contains the following sub-forums:

-* `Announcements <https://forums.pcbsd.org/forum-16.html>`_: contains announcements of new releases and news related to PC-BSD®.
-Subscribing to this forum is a good way to keep up-to-date with the latest news about PC-BSD®.
+* `Announcements <https://forums.pcbsd.org/forum-16.html>`_: contains announcements of new releases and news related to TrueOS®.
+Subscribing to this forum is a good way to keep up-to-date with the latest news about TrueOS®.

 * `Desktop Questions and Support <https://forums.pcbsd.org/forum-13.html>`_: use this forum if your question does not fit into any of the other forum categories.